That’s Right, We’re Talking S*%t

 - Probiotics.
 Probiotics bring balance back to your gut.
 These good bacteria help to keep pathogens (harmful microorganisms) in check, aid digestion and nutrient absorption, and contribute to immune function.

-If you’d like more help with your poop, or recommendations on enzymes, probiotics, or getting your poop analyzed by putting it in the mail, talk to one the coaches.
-I can’t speak for everyone, but I know that both CJ and I love talking poop.
+If you’d like more help with your poop, or recommendations on enzymes, probiotics (We recommend SEED), or getting your poop analyzed by putting it in the mail, drop us a line.
+I can’t speak for everyone, but I know a few coaches who love talking poop.

 Also Check Out…